INRIA/scikit-learn-mooc/slides/linear_model.md

 .pull-right[&nbsp; &nbsp; &nbsp; High bias, low variance] ???

-But when there is noise in the data, the non-biased linear model captures and amplifies this noise.
+When there is noise in the data, the non-biased linear model captures and amplifies this noise.
 As a result, it displays a lot of *variance* in its predictions.

-On the right, we have a ridge estimator with a large value of alpha, regularizing the coefficients by shrinking them to zero.
+On the right, we have a ridge estimator with a large value of *alpha*, regularizing the coefficients by shrinking them to zero.

 The ridge displays much less variance.
 However, it systematically under-estimates the coefficient.
-It displays a *biased* behavior.
+It displays a **biased** behavior.

 ---
 # Bias-variance tradeoff in Ridge